FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/use-with-nomad.md

 # Use pynxtools with NOMAD

-This how-to covers practical workflows for using `pynxtools` together with NOMAD: uploading NeXus files via the API, verifying your file is parsed correctly, and configuring a NOMAD OASIS instance.
+This how-to covers practical workflows for using `pynxtools` together with NOMAD, such as uploading NeXus files via the API, verifying that your file is parsed correctly, and configuring a NOMAD OASIS instance.

 For the conceptual background see